git/git.github.io/rev_news/drafts/edition-19.md

 They also don't solve the problem of collaboration.
-One rule of collaboration is to never rewrite published history, but then how do you collaborate on history that needs rewritting?
+One rule of collaboration is to never rewrite published history, but then how do you collaborate on history that needs rewriting?

-Emailing patches back and forth is not a good solution for some kinds of work like backporting a feature, preparing a distribution package, rebasing stacks of patches sitting on top of upstream code.
+Emailing patches back and forth is not a good solution for some kinds of work like back-porting a feature, preparing a distribution package, rebasing stacks of patches sitting on top of upstream code.

 'git-series' has been developed to fix all those problems.
 It tracks